Silver Springs State Park

 Welcome to Silver Springs State Park

 There are three entrances to Silver Springs State Park.
-The entrance to the Spring side is located on State Road 40 at 5656 E Silver Springs Blvd, Silver Springs, FL 34488.
-The entrance to the River side is located on State Road 35 at 1425 NE 58th Avenue, Ocala FL 34470.
-The third entrance is our Equestrian area, also located on State Road 40, about 1 mile east of the SR 40 Spring Side entrance.
+The entrance to the Spring Side is located on State Road 40 at 5656 E Silver Springs Blvd, Silver Springs, FL 34488.
+The entrance to the River Side is located on State Road 35 at 1425 NE 58th Avenue, Ocala FL 34470.
+The third entrance is our Equestrian Trails, also located on State Road 40, about 1 mile east of the SR 40 Spring Side entrance.

-On the River side: Visitors can canoe down the crystal clear river (there is no fee to launch on this side but there is a ½ mile hike to launch area), hike or bike along one of the nature trails, or just sit and watch the wide variety of birds and wildlife.The picnic area features three pavilions with grills that may be rented for group outings and a playground for the youngsters.
+On the River Side: Visitors can paddle down the crystal clear river (there is no fee to launch on this side but there is a ½ mile hike to launch area), hike or bike along one of the nature trails, or just sit and watch the wide variety of birds and wildlife.The picnic area features three rentable pavilions with grills and a playground.
+For overnight stays, the River Side has a 59 site full facility campground and 10 modern cabins.
+To reserve a cabin or campsite, please visit ReserveAmerica.com

-The River side of the park is home to a pioneer cracker village and the Silver River Museum and Environmental Education Center.
-The center is operated by the Marion County School District in cooperation with the park and is open to the public on weekends and holidays from 9 a.m. to 5 p.m.
+The River Side of the park is home to a pioneer cracker village and the Silver River Museum and Environmental Education Center.
+The center is operated by the Marion County School District in cooperation with the park and is open to the public on weekends and holidays from 9am to 5pm.
 Admission to the Museum is $2.00 per person.
 Children under 6 are free.
-For more information please visit Silver River Museum.